 - Self-awareness: Expand emotional vocabulary to express the range of joy (ie. content, exhilarated, excited) Support in using these words alongside sensation words to express their emotions.

 - Self-awareness: Build in opportunities to ‘check-in’ and notice sensation and support to wrap language around the associated emotion.
 Use the safety of the metaphor ‘If you were a type of weather, what would you be?’’
 Show me what it feels like with your Play Doh’.
 If a child cannot say in words how they feel, they will show you in their behaviour.
 Behaviour is a form of communication.

 - Self-regulation: Teach children to use self-calming strategies to physiologically regulate and wire up brains for learning.
 For eg. breathing exercises, grounding, meditation and mindful practices.
 Timetable dedicated time to follow moments of potential over-excitement and dysregulation.

 As adults, we recognise and value the importance of joy in our lives and its many forms: whether the excitement of a game or the contentment from a walk in the outdoors.
 The cocktail of feel-good chemicals released when experiencing joy provide a subtle goading to repeat experiences again and is therefore highly conducive to effective learning.
 And most significantly, joy has a profound effect on our mental wellbeing as children and on into adulthood.

-Pamela Carpenter: Evidence Lead in Education for Social and Emotional Learning (Staffordshire Research School)
+Written by Pam Carpenter, CPD Programme Manager (Gateway Alliance) and Evidence Lead in Education for Social and Emotional Learning (Staffordshire Research School)